TrumanGIT/True-North/README.md

 ESPs cleaned with SSEEdit are fine and recommended.

 Widscreen, Controller and gamepad are supported.
+(Select the Widescreen or Widescreen-performance profile in MO2)

 initial installation REQUIRES 175 GB. after which you can delete everything in the True North Downloads folder to bring the file size down to 115 GB